-The projected fiduciary net position for purposes of determining the discount rate, as discussed above, was based on the assumption that the District will continue to pay all retiree premiums as they come due ("pay-as-you-go financing") pursuant to the District's written policy, plus a flat contribution to the CERBT trust of \$21,280 per year based on the District's current budget amount.
+The projected fiduciary net position for purposes of determining the discount rate, as discussed above, was based on the assumption that the District will continue to pay all retiree premiums as they come due ("pay-as-you-go financing") pursuant to the District's written policy.
+No contributions were made to the CERBT trust in the current fiscal year based on the District's budget amount.
 In accordance with GASB 75, paragraph 37, a portion of these projected contributions was allocated toward the service cost of future employees and therefore removed from the projection of fiduciary net position available to finance the costs of current employees.
 The amount allocated to future employees was assumed to be 8.44% of projected future employee payroll in each future period projected.